Permafrost/TundraTN/README.md

       * `Flat File`
       * `XML`

+* #### tundra.tn.document.type.schema:get

+  Returns the parsing schema associated with the given Trading Networks document type.

+  * Inputs:
+    * `$type` is the Trading Networks document type, specified in the `WmTN/wm.tn.rec:BizDocType` structure, to retrieve the parsing schema from.

+  * Outputs:
+    * `$schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) declared on the given document type.

+    * `$schema.type` specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
+      * `Flat File`
+      * `XML`

 ```java
 // Derives a new bizdoc from an existing bizdoc, optionally updating the sender and/or
 // receiver on the derivative.